 Decentralized exchange stats – Users, volume & orders

 Decentralized exchanges are much more transparent and reliable compared to centralized ones.
 For trading, choosing a decentralized exchange as well as security purposes, you can use various services to track DEX stats and charts.

 Check out the article below for DEX trackers:

-Decentralized exchange ecosystem keeps growing, we’ll be regularly updating this list of decentralized exchanges with adding existing and new decentralized exchanges and information to guide you to explore and enjoy more secure and transparent trading experience with decentralized exchange platforms.
+Decentralized exchange ecosystem keeps growing.
+We’ll be regularly updating this list of decentralized exchanges with new decentralized exchanges and information to guide you to explore and enjoy more secure and transparent trading experience with decentralized exchange platforms.